Fannie Mae: AAA Matrix Update – July 2020

 FEMA Alert

-FEMA issued a Presidential Major Disaster Declaration for areas in Alabama affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on January 20, 2020 and continuing.
+FEMA issued a Presidential Major Disaster Declaration for areas in Alabama affected by severe storms, straight-line winds and tornadoes that took place on April 19, 2020.

 FEMA Declared Disaster Alabama: ZIP Code List